[This article was originally published in British Airways High Life Magazine]

 Family travel is different but not impossible.
 Start slow.
 I started by exploring oft-bypassed towns close to home.
 Then, I ventured a bit further afield for pilgrimage-worthy outdoor adventures.
 We hiked and played in the dirt together.
 In the Greater Zion area in Utah, I listened as my children squealed with delight as the sun dipped behind mountains and watched them marvel as stars glittered in the night sky—every moment reminding me why I continue to travel with them.

-If you enjoyed this post on How to Travel After Having Kids, you might also like:
+If you enjoyed this post on How to Travel After Having Kids, you will find the following articles helpful: